Dr-BreathE/Ultrasonic-Rhinomanometry/README.md

 # How to use the product?

-1. **Powering the Nasal Flow Device**:
+1. **Powering the Rhinomanometry Device**:
    - Turn on the nasal flow device by using a battery or a Type-C charging cable.

-2. **Launching the Nasal Flow App**:
+2. **Launching the Rhinomanometry App**:
-   - Open the nasal flow app on your smartphone.
+   - Open the Rhinomanometry app on your smartphone.

 3. **Calibration**:
    - Upon opening the app, start the calibration process.
 This takes approximately 10 seconds.
 Wait until the screen indicates that the calibration is complete.

-4. **Preparing the Device for Use & attaching the Nasal Flow Tube**:
+4. **Preparing the Rhinomanometry Device for Use & attaching the Rhinomanometry Tube**:
    - Before use, ensure that the nasal flow tube is properly attached to the device.

-   - Insert the other end of the nasal flow tube into the nostril of the person being measured.
+   - Insert the other end of the Rhinomanometry tube into the nostril of the person being measured.

 6. **Starting the Measurement**:
    - Press the 'Start' button to begin measuring the inhalation volume.